akshaypsoni/code_coverage_automation/README.md

 # code_coverage_automation
 TCL-TK script / do script to find code coverage for all modules in folder

-Note: Tested on Questasim Software
+Note: Tested on Questa Sim Software

 1. module name and testbench name should be as follows: